LoicKonan/Java-Python/Assignments/A01/README.md

 #### Description

-This assignment is more about breaking the ice with Java, and learning how to Print a simple Hello World and see how print some basics Array.
+This assignment is more about breaking the ice with **Java**, and learning how to Print a simple **Hello World and some basics Array.**

 ### Files